NeoLePorte/webflow-automation/README.md

 Run by typing "webflow-automation"

 usage:<br>
-Just type the project name(lower case and seperated by a -. ex. "ralle-homes") Then type commit message and hit enter
+Just type the project name(lower case and seperated by a -. ex. "ralle-homes")<br>
+Then type commit message and hit enter<br>
-Thats it!
+Thats it!<br>

 ***Important!***<br>
 .env:<br>